WeblateOrg/weblate/docs/admin/projects.rst

     can be changed by :setting:`DEFAULT_COMMITER_EMAIL`.
 Push on commit
     Whether committed changes should be automatically pushed to the upstream repository.
+When enabled, the push is initiated once Weblate commits changes to its internal repository (see :ref:`lazy-commit`).
+To actually enable pushing :guilabel:`Repository push URL` has to be configured as well.
 Age of changes to commit
-    Sets how old changes (in hours) are to get before they are committed by :djadmin:`commit_pending` management command (usually executed by Cron).
+    Sets how old changes (in hours) are to get before they are committed by background task or :djadmin:`commit_pending` management command.
+All changes in a component are committed once there is at least one older than this period.
 The Default value can be changed by :setting:`COMMIT_PENDING_HOURS`.
 Language filter
     Regular expression used to filter the translation when scanning for file mask.
 This can be used to limit the list of languages managed by Weblate